codeforprinceton/ptonCycle/README.md

 - Join the #cycing channel: https://codeforprinceton.slack.com/messages/cycling/

 # Links and communities:
-- https://github.com/mendhak/gpslogger kit: tracks your location in a battery-saving manner.
+- https://github.com/daniel-vainsencher/gpslogger Android app., tracks your location in a battery-saving manner.
+We are modifying this to create our initial application.
 - https://github.com/PhillyOpen/Cycle-Philly-Android Reports trips to DVRPC
 - http://www.cyclestreets.net/mobile/android/ A non-open source app that is interesting
 - http://www.dvrpc.org/asp/bikemercer/ Mercer County Bike Map